 We take this time to remember the names of family or friends who have passed away.
 All are invited to reflect or meditate as these treasured names wash over our community.
-We offer our condolences to all those who are mourning loved ones, including those who submitted names to display during this musical interlude.
+To all who are mourning loved ones, we offer our condolences to you, including those who submitted names to display during this musical interlude.